 At the end of the day, TSA dogs go home with their handlers to sleep.
 The handler cares for the dog 24 hours a day.
 These two spend more time together than with almost anyone else.
 Military dogs go home to kennels.

 We hope you've sent a virtual hug to the dogs that risk paw and tail to protect you, all for a toy or treat.
-Nose around the links on the next page to gain more love for dogs.
+Nose around the links below to gain more love for dogs.

 - Myers, Lawrence, associate professor of anatomy, physiology and pharmacology, Auburn University College of Veterinary Medicine.
 Personal interview.
 June 7, 2011.

 - Proctor, Gerry, spokesperson for training missions at Lackland Air Force Base.
 Personal interviews.
 June 9, 2011 and June 13, 2011.

 - Ramirez, Anthony.
 "Golden Noses; Bomb Sniffers Are in Demand, Earning Far More Than Treats."
 The New York Times.
 Aug.
 12, 2004.
 (June 8, 2011) http://www.nytimes.com/2004/08/12/nyregion/golden-noses-bomb-sniffers-are-in-demand-earning-far-more-than-treats.html

 - Soule, Greg, spokesperson for the Transportation Security Administration.
 Personal interview.
 June 7, 2011.